Searching for what there is to do in Chicago on spring break? Below are the best things to do in Chicago for spring break 2023 from a local.

 Visit Adler Planetarium

-The Adler Planetarium is finally reopening March 4 after a two year hiatus.
-The public museum dedicated to the study of astronomy and astrophysics is the first planetarium in the Western Hemisphere.
+The Adler Planetarium is dedicated to the study of astronomy and astrophysics is the first planetarium in the Western Hemisphere.
 Make sure to step outside for one of the best skyline views of Chicago.

 Where: 1300 S. DuSable Lake Shore Dr., Chicago, IL 60605